everett-lee/VoteModes/README.md

 ### TL;DR

-This repo contains serverless applications that download House of Commons (HoC) voting data for use as input to a K-modes clustering algorithm.
+This repo contains serverless applications for performing the K-modes clustering algorithm on House of Commons (HoC) voting data.
+The aim - besides trying out new technologies - was to find out if the clusters would overlap with party membership.
+Spoiler: they largely did.

 K-modes is implemented using Scala and deployed as an AWS Lambda.